 GCSE Geometry & Measures

 What stage of the process are you at?
-If you’re looking back over your notes revising the topic of GCSE Geometry, you will know that this topic involves much more than using your maths set to draw graphs, lines and angles.
+If you’re looking back over your notes revising GCSE Geometry, you will know that this topic involves much more than using your maths set to draw graphs, lines and angles.

 This part of your GCSE Maths revision can get complicated as there is a lot to cover from trigonometry to measures and vectors plus all the formulas you need to know and apply to succeed in your exam.
 If you’re not a visual person, be aware that you may need to give this area more attention than others.